MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 ```bash
 python main.py --perform_evaluation <path_to_the_model>
 ```
-In both cases, a folder `inference/<timestamp>` will be created inside the model folder, containing the files
+In both cases, a folder `inference_<timestamp>` will be created inside the model folder, containing the files
 - `classification_report.csv` with the classification report;
 - `confusion_matrix.png` with the confusion matrix;
 - `inference_log.txt` specifying which file the model was evaluated on.